Published By Janet Gershen-Siegel at June 8th, 2018

 And no entrepreneur wants that.
 You must understand what affects your business credit before you can make it better.

-This is in a nutshell how long your company has been making use of company credit.
+This is how long your company has been making use of company credit.
 Of course newer businesses will have brief credit histories.
 Although there is not so much you can specifically do about that, do not fret.

 Credit reporting agencies will also consider your personal credit score and your personal background of payments.

-If your personal credit is excellent, and in particular if you have a reasonably long credit history, then your individual credit can come to the rescue of your business.
+If your personal credit is excellent, and you have a reasonably long credit history, then your individual credit can come to the rescue of your business.

 Of course the opposite is also right.
 If your individual credit history is poor, then it will impact your corporate credit scores.
 That is, until your company and individual credit can be separated.